venus714/phase-1-code-challenges/README.md

      ## Running the application

      To run this application use the following;
-     node (file name) in your code editor's terminal and press enter
+     node (file name) in your code editor's terminal

+     -Press enter

       ## Acknowledgements